Remote Sensing of Plants and Topography in R

 This module has been developed for an upper-level remote sensing class, where students have a lot of familiarity with gridded (raster) data sets and concepts like NDVI and digital elevation models.
 They have had some introduction to R. The class that the module was tested in is a 15-person lab, with computers pre-loaded with R, RStudio, and the data.
 The labs are 2 hours each, and the expectation is that this module could be completed over the course of two lab sessions, with some of the answer writing done as homework, if necessary.

 It could easily be adapted to another small class, if students were able to bring laptops; or to a landscape ecology course as a relatively small quantitative component.
-For example, this could serve as a quantitative activity in connection to the "Ecosystem Processes in Heterogeneous Landscapes" chapter in the textbookLandscape Ecology in Theory and Practice(Turner & Gardner 2015), which references the Riera et al. (1998) paper that is listed in the references below.
+For example, this could serve as a quantitative activity in connection with course content related to ecosystem processes in heterogeneous landscapes.

 Description and Teaching Materials